TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FreeLeech - [Click to show/hide]"

-    Sometimes, torrent sites set a torrent to be freeleech.
-This means, that the download of this torrent will not count towards your download quota or ratio.
-This is really useful, if you do not have the best ratio yet.
+    Torrent sites sometimes set a torrent to be freeleech.
+This means that the download of this torrent will not count towards your quota or ratio.
+This can be useful when starting a new account or if you do not have the best ratio yet.

     !!! warning
         Keep in mind not all trackers support this option.